ABOUT THE DIRECTOR:

 THI appoints Dr. Blase A. Carabello as director of its new Center for Heart Valve Disease.

 Contact Information and Location

-The Center is located on the 5th floor of the Texas Heart Institute at St. Luke's Episcopal Hospital—the Denton A. Cooley Building.
+The Center is located on the 5th floor of the Texas Heart Institute at St. Luke's — the Denton A. Cooley Building.
 Offices are in the Library and Learning Resource Center suite.
 Click here for detailed directions including maps.